Baby Development And Milestones: Your 2 Week Old Baby

 Do note: Two to three weeks after BCG vaccination, a small red lump usually appears at the injection site.
 This lump may increase in size and develop into an ulcer with a crust forming over it.
 A scar remains after the crust falls off.
 This is a normal reaction and not a side effect.

-Your newborn is still very fragile, so care must be taken especially for duties like carrying and/or bathing him.
-His neck should be supported at all times as it is still not strong enough to support his head.
+Your newborn is still very fragile, so care must be taken especially for duties like carrying and/or bathing him/her.
+His/her neck should be supported at all times as it is still not strong enough to support his/her head.

 In order to encourage his neck muscles to develop, you could start some tummy time as early as now, but for very short periods, and always under your watchful supervision.

 Your 2 week old baby might have nails that look like they've been perfectly manicured.
-As pretty as they are, those pointy nails could cause some serious damage to baby's tender skin if she startles and scratches her own face.
+As pretty as they are, those pointy nails could cause some serious damage to baby's tender skin if he/she startles and scratches his own face.

 Use a baby nail cutter to gently trim them while baby sleeps or breastfeeds.
 Or you could gently bite them off with your teeth!
 Use mittens if all fails.